JConley1344/SysLib690/Week_13_Omeka.md

 ### Personal Notes
 I had a freakout moment where nothing seemed to work and I was having some connectivity issues on my VM.
 I found that I had ownership issues.
 Which was fine because I used `chown` and `chmod` to fix the issue.
-I found I was not quite understanding what we had been learning.
+I was worried I was not quite understanding what we had been learning.
 ![week 13 690 3](https://github.com/JConley1344/SysLib690/assets/157387139/22f879da-2e33-4ae0-92c7-41bb5a77b34a)

-I woke up and started from scratch.
-I went back to the VM snapshot from the end of Chapter 3 Library Search.
-I started from scratch.
-I found that working through the last 7 weeks again really helped me understand the command line.
-As I worked through the command line again I saved after each week's subchapter.
+I went back to the VM snapshot from the end of Chapter 3 Library Search. **I started from scratch.** Scratch as in, working through LAMP Stack, OPAC, Cataloging, Wordpress, Omeka again.
+I am much more confident with working the command line.

 Here are the new links on my new VM.
 I will finish the semester on this machine.